 [00:22:29] Patrick O’Keefe: That’s a fair point.

 [00:22:30] Jared Smith: That’s not a good or bad thing.
 That’s just what it was.
 Could it have gone better?
 Yes.
-I think if there was retrospect.
+I think if there was a retrospective.
 If you look at the longevity of phpBB hacks and– it weathered all of that.
 I think that’s the important thing.

 [00:22:46] Patrick O’Keefe: Weird stuff.
 Here’s one example.
 To become a developer on phpBB, you had to quit my staff.